Hunting-Fox-Technologies/HabitApp/README.md

 ->Michael : Settings

-->Yoon    : SplashScreen , Home
+->Yoon    : SplashScreen , Home - > Transtion between the Splash Screen to the Home Screen

-->Dennis  : Ideas
+->Dennis  : Ideas - > Transition between the Ideas Button on the Create Page to the Ideas Screen

 ->Brandon : Create